Vietnam strives to hit tourism target ahead of schedule

-The tourism sector aims to greet 17 – 20 million foreign visitors by 2020 as targeted under the Poliburo’s Resolution No.8-NQ/TW on developing tourism into a spearhead economy.
+The tourism sector aims to greet 17 – 20 million foreign visitors by 2020 as targeted under a Poliburo’s Resolution on developing tourism into a spearhead economy.

 It also looks to serve 85 million domestic tourists in 2019 and gross nearly 700 trillion VND (30.1 billion USD) in revenue.